adibzailan/batch_rename/README.md

 python ui_main.py
 ```

-This will launch the graphical user interface.
+This will launch the application with a splash screen, followed by the main graphical user interface.
 From here, you can:

 1. Select the source folder by clicking the "Browse" button
 2. Use CTRL+Click and Shift+Click to select multiple files in the file list